venice97/booking/README.md

 ​	Java JDK:  version 1.8.0_152

 ​ Build and run scripts are written for Windows-based systems.
+Open DOS command prompt and cd to 'booking' folder

 ​		  build.bat

 ​		  run.bat

 ​ APIs can be tested with Postman, please import file:

 ​		  testbookingcollection.postman_collection.json